clojurewerkz/gizmo/README.md

    :widgets {:main-content gizmo-cloc.widgets.home/index-content}))
 ```

-Since most of things related to `json` responses are more or less straightforward
+JSON rendering in Gizmo is just what you expect it to be: you return a map,
-(you specify response-hash and it's returned straight to caller), with `html`
+it is serialized into JSON and returned to Jetty.

-it's a bit different, since we provide you with several concepts that help you
+HTML rendering it's a bit more involved and includes a few concepts that help you
-to build modular web applications, and widgets are a big part of it.
+to build modular Web applications.

 ### Layouts